Mapping the causal structure of price formation in Texas's transitioning electricity market

 \section{Discussion}

-In this study, we show that forecast wind generation from West Texas has become the dominant causal driver of day-ahead system lambda (the system-wide energy component of prices) in ERCOT, with effects more than three times larger than those of natural gas prices -- challenging the conventional view of this market as gas price-driven.
-This implies that shocks to wind availability will propagate more strongly to electricity prices than do fluctuations in natural gas prices, exposing the power market to greater weather-dependent risk.
-Climate change could amplify this exposure by altering wind patterns and intensifying summer heat extremes \cite{losada2020potential}.
+In this study, we show that forecast wind generation from West Texas has become the dominant causal driver of day-ahead system lambda (the system-wide energy component of prices) in ERCOT.
+West wind exerts causal effects more than three times greater than natural gas prices, challenging the conventional view of the Texas power market as gas price-driven.
+This reordering in causal importance points to a broader transformation in electricity price formation, as renewable integration and evolving demand patterns lead to a rebalancing of supply-demand forces.
+It also implies that shocks to wind availability will affect electricity prices more strongly than do fluctuations in natural gas prices, exposing the power market to greater weather-dependent risk.
+Such exposure is likely to intensify as climate change alters wind patterns and increases summer heat and winter cold extremes \cite{losada2020potential}.

 Yet, wind's price-dampening effects are not uniform.
 Recent work highlights an insurance value of renewables in reducing electricity price exposure to fossil fuel shocks, though with significant variation across hours of the day \cite{navia_simon_power_2025}.
 Our findings extend this observation by showing that wind's price-dampening effects are both temporally and seasonally asymmetric, weakening during the system's most stressed periods.
 During warm peak hours, the effect has roughly halved over our study period, despite continued wind capacity growth and no significant rise in curtailment (Supplementary Fig. \ref{fig:figureS2}).
 This suggests that wind and transmission expansion may not have kept pace with demand growth during constrained periods.
 For wind generators, this weakening translates into reduced self-cannibalization during high-price hours \cite{navia_simon_power_2025, prol2020cannibalization}.
 For the system, however, it erodes price relief precisely when it is most needed.
 For policymakers, this points to the need for better alignment of capacity additions with demand growth during peak stress hours.
 In the near term, incentivizing storage deployment or temporal flexibility in large loads could compensate for the slower rate of capacity expansion and more effectively utilize existing grid capacity \cite{norris_load_2025}.